What Newcastle University does to help new students settle inby Judith Charlton

 There'll be plenty of opportunities to make friends and memories - we’re committed to helping our new students get the authentic 'Newcastle Experience’ we’re loved for.

 Our Students’ Union is at the heart of campus and the hub of student life.
 With over 180 societies and more than 60 sports clubs to join, no matter what you’re into, you’ll find like-minded people to be friends with.

 Our Give It A Go taster sessions mean you can try out a fun range of workshops, events and classes.
 You can catch the latest live gigs and club nights at Venue in the Students’ Union Building, or acoustic sessions, quizzes and live sports in our student bar.
 And you can make a difference with our Go Volunteer programme.

 Students are at the forefront of everything we do, and we’ve invested millions in our support services.

-We do everything we can to give students the best experience possible at University.
+We do everything we can to give students the best experience possible at university.
 As soon as you register with us you’ll be able to access all our student support services, including wellbeing, finance and our Careers Service.
-From one-to-one counselling appointments, to online CV support and virtual finance sessions, you can get the help you need when it’s convenient for you.
+From one-to-one counselling appointments to CV support and finance sessions, you can get the help you need when it’s convenient for you.

 You'll be assigned a personal tutor, who is normally a member of the academic staff and will be responsible for supporting you throughout your studies.
 You’ll also be allocated a peer mentor before you start your course to help you make the transition from school or college to higher education.